 We’ve been working with sellers and buyers in condo buildings and helping buyers navigate the new construction marketplace since 2001.
-Below is the index to our curated and ever-growing collection (175+) of information about San Francisco condo buildings.
+Below is the index to our curated and ever-growing collection (250+) of information about San Francisco condo buildings.
 Are we missing your favorite?
-Let us know, it’s probably on our list…
+Let us know, it’s probably on our list to be published…

 Towers are sprinkled here and there throughout the city, with a current emphasis on building out an area known as The Hub, centered at Market and Van Ness.
 You’ll find a few high-rise towers in Russian Hill, and these were the towers that led to the end of towers in North San Francisco.

 For most of our neighborhoods, mid-rise and mid-size condo buildings are typical.
-Many neighborhoods also have plenty of smaller two to six unit condo buildings, often originally built as units and converted to condominium ownership at some point in time.
+Many SF neighborhoods also have plenty of smaller two to six-unit condo buildings, often originally built as units and converted to condominium ownership at some point in time.

 We published an infographic looking at recent “generations” of condo development and how home sizes have changed (gotten smaller/more efficient).
-Take a look at the incredible shrinking condo in San Francisco.
+Take a look at the incredibly shrinking condo in San Francisco.